 She also founded the charity Network for Africa, which now has 10 projects in Rwanda and Northern Uganda helping genocide survivors rebuild their lives.

 Tinsley has a law degree from the London School of Economics.
 A former BBC political reporter, she ran for election to the UK parliament twice in the 1980s.
 A freelance journalist, she has three published novels.
 Her latest, “When the Stars Fall to Earth,” is about Sudan.

 President and Mrs. Jimmy Carter asked Tinsley and her husband, Henry, to start the Carter Centre UK.
 Tinsley splits her time between Santa Barbara, London and Africa.

 The lecture is sponsored by Genocide No More—Save Darfur, in cooperation with Simpson University.
 For more information, contact Marv Steinberg at (530) 229-3661 or email firstname.lastname@example.org.

 Simpson University is located at 2211 College View Drive in Redding, California.

-Simpson University is a Christian university offering undergraduate, graduate and teaching credential programs.
-Simpson's academic programs include ASPIRE, a degree-completion program geared toward working adults in the north state.
-Simpson's recent curriculum expansion includes degrees in biology, nursing, outdoor leadership, and a master's degree in counseling psychology.
-For more information about the university, or to arrange a personalized visit, call 1-888-9-SIMPSON or visit simpsonu.edu.
+Simpson University is a Christian university offering undergraduate, graduate, and teaching credential programs.
+Academic programs include ASPIRE, a degree-completion program geared toward working adults in the north state.
+Simpson’s newest programs include degrees in nursing, biology, outdoor leadership, and master’s degrees in counseling psychology and organizational leadership.
+For more information, or to arrange a campus visit, call 1-888-9-SIMPSON or visit simpsonu.edu.